jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## PenTesting results
 - Typically, pen tests are used to identify level of technical risk from software/hardware vulnerabilities
 - Setting limits will affect the results: what techniques are used, what targets are allowed, how much knowledge of the system is given to the testers beforehand and how much knowledge of the test is given to system admins can vary within the same test regime
--

 ## PenTesting expiry
-- Not common for a year or more to elapse between penetration tests -
+- A year or more to elapse between penetration tests, but vulnerabilities can pop up anytime in that period
+- Not really a guaranteed expiry date (in reality it could be just a week)

 ## PenTesting startup point
 - External network penetration test: an external network penetration test is typically what most people think of when talking about pentesting